mesosphere/marathon/docs/docs/deployment-design-doc.md

 title: Advanced Deployment Design
 ---

-# Advanced Deployment with Marathon
+# DESIGN: Advanced Deployment with Marathon

+IMPORTANT: This is the original design document.
+Some of the features are implemented, some are not, some are implemented differently.
+Do not use as a reference on how to configure your deployments.

 ## Problem Statement